pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 are they apart, and why?
 Why does a line graph not work in this case?
 Some angles appear to have multiple clearly distinct distance values.
 What does this overlap mean?
 Why does this occur just in between the two dips mentioned above?
-Why is it useful to show the robot angle on the x-axis, instead of the time like we did so far?
+Why is it useful to show the robot angle on the x-axis instead of the time like we did so far?
 {: .notice--primary}